 Fewer than 5% of commercial data science projects make it to production.

 Labeling is a fundamental stage of data preprocessing when working with supervised learning algorithms.
 It’s essential…and incredibly time consuming.
 It involves taking a set of unlabeled data and augmenting each piece with informative labels.
 For example, labels might indicate whether a video contains a person singing, the name of the song, the language it’s being sung in, the musical instruments being played, the color of the singer’s hair, and so on.
 They may also contain things like the overall sentiment of an utterance.

 As you can imagine, it’s a detail-laden, arduous task that must be mapped by humans to ensure accuracy.
-Bad labeling will affect the quality of your dataset and the overall performance of a predictive model.
+Bad labeling will affect the quality of your dataset and the overall performance of a predictive model, and thus your chatbot.

 There are many approaches to labelling including internal labelling, outsourcing to specialized agencies, data programming, and synthetic labelling.
 We found the best approach to be a combination of internal and specialized outsourcing (with advanced controls in place to maintain quality).